villadora/TipTip/README.txt

     $('a').tipTip({content: function($el, opts) { return somefn($el, opts); } });

+2. 'keepAlive' is not correct in IE, because when tipTip_holder has a transparent background, IE will trigger mouseleave event even when the mouse is over the elements.

 3. fix rgba bug in IE, which cause the empty background for tip container, described http://css-tricks.com/ie-background-rgb-bug/